-The rules for "e-discovery" mainly prevent which of the following?
+QUESTION 69 The rules for "e-discovery" mainly prevent which

 - A. A conflict between business practice and technological safeguards - B. The loss of information due to poor data retention practices - C. The practice of employees using personal devices for work - D. A breach of an organization's data retention program